antoniop3dro/challenge.v1_DIO/README.md

 <hr>
 <p align="center">🇺🇸 EN-US 🇺🇸
 <hr>
-<h2 align="center">Logic Programming Formation Challenges on DIO Platform</h2>
+<h2 align="center">Projects completed during professional development courses offered on the Digital Innovation One - DIO platform</h2>

 <h3 align="center">About</h3>

-<p align="justify">🎓 Challenges proposed during the Logic Programming Formation course, held on the Digital Innovation One platform in order to solidify understanding of the studies.
+<p align="justify">🎓 Challenges presented throughout various educational courses, held at the Digital Innovation One platform, with the aim of solidifying comprehension of the studied material.
 My DIO profile can be viewed <a href="https://www.dio.me/users/se_antoniopedro">right here</a>.</p>

 <h3 align="center">Features</h3>